CEO at SourceLevel

 As feedback is fast, fixing any issue is also fast.
 But, relying only upon this practice does not guarantee visibility nor promotes healthy discussions among team members.

 This practice has become very popular lately.
 It consists of running linters for every pull request opened.
 The author should include found issues in the pull request, so the team gains visibility on the introduced technical debts.

-is the best occasion to discuss someone’s implementation.
+Code review is the best occasion to discuss someone’s implementation.
 It is also a great place to uncover and plan technical debts gathering the team’s attention.
 The team can make the decision together, which counts a lot later when the time to payoff arrives.

 Some tools, like SourceLevel, add found issues as comments in the proper line of code.
 It promotes focused discussions and makes the fix easier.